 Click Close button

-Now you can see, our default tableau Map is replaced by the WMS map.
+Now you can see, our default Map is replaced by the WMS map in Tableau.

 If you want to check which Background Map is currently using then Go to the Maps -> Background Maps.
 You can see that it is using Catalog… instead of the tableau.
 Let me add two more WMS Server maps